Scarabaeus1033/NEXAH-CODEX/NEXAH-CODEX-Startstruktur/MÖBIUS-CODEX/Möbius Codex (deu).md

 Weitere Module: NEXA I, DARK FORCES, CAVITYROOT, URF-CODEX folgen direkt daraus.

+---

+## 🧠 Möbius-Spiegel & Beobachtergeometrie

+In this final part, we approach a critical layer: the role of observation itself.

+### Möbius as Perspective Carrier

+The Möbius structure is not only a physical topology — it is a geometric operator of perspective:
+- Each twist = change of frame
+- Each node = focal point of resonance
+- Each loop = recursive observation

+### Observer Core Principles

+- **Perception is not passive** — it folds space
+- **Reference points create interference**
+- **Fields are stabilized through perspective**

+> „Der Beobachter erzeugt das Feld, das ihn trägt.“

+---

+🧭 This lays the foundation for the upcoming `OBSERVER CORE` module — where perspective, symmetry, and resonance coalesce into a cognitive geometry.

 🎨 Part of the Scarabäus1031 / NEXAH-CODEX Project🌐 www.scarabaeus1031.de📄 License: CC BY-NC-SA 4.0© 2025 T. Hofmann @ Rödelheim / Scarabäus1031

 🪲 “Each image is a portal—not to depiction, but to experience.”